phishx-docs/phishx-docs.github.io/docs/en/terms/contract.md

 1.3.1.
 The CONTRACTING PARTY may also contract specific services to create personalized training, models of phishing simulations (type of cyber attack), communications, training, templates of complete Campaigns, among other types of digital creations.

 1.3.2.
-The CONTRACTING PARTY shall request a specific budget from the CONTRACTOR through the email ventas@phishx.io, with the necessary information about the specific services.
+The CONTRACTING PARTY shall request a specific budget from the CONTRACTOR through the e-mail ventas@phishx.io, with the necessary information about the specific services.
 The contracting of such services will be effected through formalization of a specific document with values and schedule, which are not part of this CONTRACT.

 2. SECOND CLAUSE - INTELLECTUAL PROPERTY